 These conditions pretty much rule out free VPNs, but don’t worry – there is one premium service that will do the job, without emptying your bank account.
-The best Warzone VPN based on our recommendation is NordVPN, mostly because it offers a super speedy service via NordLynx, thousands of servers in dozens of countries, and the ability to set up a VPN via a router – a must have if you’re playing on PlayStation or Xbox.
+Our recommendation for the best Warzone VPN is ExpressVPN, mostly because it offers a super speedy service via the Lightway protocol, thousands of servers in dozens of countries, and the ability to set up a VPN via a router – a must have if you’re playing on PlayStation or Xbox.

 Can you get banned for using a Warzone VPN?